c5h11oh/ostep-projects-concurrency-mapreduce/README.md

 - After mapper mapped the key-value pair to appropriate "partitions" (buckets), `MR_sort` sorts all elements in each partition in order to make the reducer's life easier.

 #### MR_Reducer
-- One reducer is responsible for dealing with one partition.
-It has to retrieve the
+- One `MR_Reducer` is responsible for dealing with one partition.
+It calls the user defined `reducer` for each key in its own partition.

 #### MR_Emit
 - In the user defined `mapper` function, one calls `MR_Emit` to emit (send) the key-value pair to the appropriate partition (bucket). `MR_DefaultHashPartition` determines which bucket is appropriate for a certain key.